 After you’ve defined your “people,” you can focus your content marketing to them and not just with a flip of the coin.

 Believe me, I know, narrowing down your audience to certain specifications can be hard.
-If you’re anything like me, I like to make sure no one is left out the mix.
+If you’re anything like me, I like to make sure no one is left of out the mix.
 However, what I’ve learned through the years is focusing on a specific audience saves time, money, and work.
-When we were working on developing our Avatar, I stretched the “specifics” out too broad.
+When we were working on developing our Avatar (ideal audience), I stretched the “specifics” out too broad.
 To this day I remember Peter telling me, “It’s not that we can’t work for those people but we need to focus on our ideal client, our audience.”

 Think about the following when narrowing down your ideal client:

 - Highest level of education

 - Marital status